 The below studios will be offering this class across April and May 2018.

 (Photo courtesy of Craftsman Ave.)

-Lizz grew up in the Pacific Northwest where she spent her days learning, crafting, designing and making.
+Lizz (Hill) Wiker grew up in the Pacific Northwest where she spent her days learning, crafting, designing and making.
 Her long time love of textiles and sewing led her to New York where she pursued an education in Textile Development and Marketing and Accessories Design at the Fashion Institute of Technology.

 Lizz's current resume can be viewed here.

 Need a little technical help?
 Hire Me!